nuster1128/MemSim/README.md

 ![methods](assets/methods.png)

-LLM-based agents have been widely applied in personal assistants, that are able to memorize information from user messages.
-However, there still lacks a comprehensive and objective evaluation on their memory capabilities, due to the difficulty in constructing reliable questions and answers based on messages.
-In this paper, we propose MemSim, a Bayesian simulator to automatically generate reliable user messages and QAs to evaluate memory capabilities of LLM-based agents.
-We introduce the BRNet and causal generation mechanism to avoid LLM's hallucination impact on factual information.
-Based on MemSim, we generate a dataset in the daily-life scenario, and conduct extensive experiments to verify the effectiveness of our methods.
-We also present a benchmark for different memory mechanisms of LLM-based agents.
-To benefit the research community of this field, we have released our project at https://github.com/nuster1128/MemSim.
+LLM-based agents have been widely applied as personal assistants, capable of memorizing information from user messages and responding to personal queries.
+However, there still lacks an objective and automatic evaluation on their memory capability, largely due to the challenges in constructing reliable questions and answers (QAs) according to user messages.
+In this paper, we propose MemSim, a Bayesian simulator designed to automatically construct reliable QAs from generated user messages, simultaneously keeping their diversity and scalability.
+Specifically, we introduce the Bayesian Relation Network (BRNet) and a causal generation mechanism to mitigate the impact of LLM hallucinations on factual information, facilitating the automatic creation of an evaluation dataset.
+Based on MemSim, we generate a dataset in the daily-life scenario, named MemDaily, and conduct extensive experiments to assess the effectiveness of our approach.
+We also provide a benchmark for evaluating different memory mechanisms in LLM-based agents with the MemDaily dataset.
+To benefit the research community, we have released our project at \url{https://github.com/nuster1128/MemSim}.

 ## MemDaily Dataset